& & &

 Similarity to Ephesians.
 Colossians and Ephesians were written

 at the same time.
-They are both carefully wrought out statements
+They are both carefully wrought out

-of the great doctrines of the Gospel, to be read aloud in the
+of the great doctrines of the Gospel, to be read aloud in

 churches, and are very Similar in many of their passages.
-But

-their main themes are entirely different: Ephesians, the Unity
+their main themes are entirely different: Ephesians, the

 and Grandeur of the Church; Colossians, the Deity and All—